WordPress Plugins to Disable the Gutenberg Editor and Features

 After activating this plugin, in order to access and choose the Classic Widgets screen, you will find it under Appearance > Classic Widgets.
 To find the block-based screen, it is in its usual section under Appearance > Widgets.
 Something important to note is that the plugin uses WordPress filters to emulate the classic widget screen.
 With that being said, the plugin will only work as long as the Classic Widgets screen is still supported by WordPress.

-This piece of software was originally released by its owner in February of 2022.
-It is presently on version 1.0.1 and last experienced a revision on April 8th, 2023.
-The latest edition operates on WordPress 6.2.2 and requires at least PHP 7.0 to operate on your server.
-This plugin is currently running on over 1,000 WordPress sites.
-It has had over 4,390 downloads.
-There have not been many support requests from users.
+This product was first published by its creator in February of 2022.
+It is currently on version 1.0.1 and last underwent an update on April 8th, 2023.
+The newest update functions on WordPress 6.2.4 and requires at least PHP 7.0 to operate on your server.
+This plugin is now running on over 1,000 WordPress sites.
+It has had over 5,390 downloads.
+There have not been many support requests from customers.
 Classic Widgets with Block-based Widgets does not have any reviews.
-It’s not easy to tell what the WordPress community thinks about it yet.
+It’s hard to tell what the WordPress community thinks about it yet.

 Find the Best WordPress Plugin to Disable the Gutenberg Editor